hyeonjeongjeong/Introduce_HYEONJEONG/README.md

 - Gratudated computer engineering in Semyung university
 - intership in NIA(한국지능정보사회진흥원)
 - contact : wody5345@gmail.com
-- live in Incheon,SOUTH KOREA
+- live in Incheon,Republic of KOREA
--

 <!---
 hyeonjeongjeong/hyeonjeongjeong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.